 Natural Cancer Support for Dogs & Cats

-Pet guardians fear this diagnosis above all others; not only because the conventional treatments are so perilous, but also because, despite treatment, it is most often fatal.
+Pet guardians fear this diagnosis above all others, not only because the conventional treatments are so perilous, but also because, despite treatment, it is most often fatal.
 More than 50% of dogs over the age of 10 are diagnosed with cancer every year, and the incidence of cancer in cats and younger animals is growing.
-As responsible guardians, we need to understand the risk factors that contribute to the development of cancer; do all we can to prevent it; and take effective action when a diagnosis of cancer is made.
+As responsible guardians, we need to understand the risk factors that contribute to the development of cancer, do all we can to prevent it, and take effective action when a diagnosis of cancer is made.

 Conventional cancer treatments like radiation, surgery, and chemotherapy may destroy the cancer yet create other problems at the same time.
 And even the most cutting-edge therapies may only prolong a pet’s life without truly curing the cancer.
 Quality of life issues also impact the choice of treatments once cancer has invaded.

 Recent research suggests that cancer is primarily a chronic inflammatory disease.
-And indeed, many of the factors involved in the development of cancer do cause chronic, low-grade inflammation.
+And indeed, many of the factors involved in the development of cancer in cats and dogs do cause chronic, low-grade inflammation.
 Such inflammation not only kills cells directly, but also deposits toxic inflammatory by-products and other “sludge” in the extracellular matrix that surrounds the cells.
-This toxic build-up reduces the flow of oxygen, nutrients, and wastes between cells and blood, and creating a fertile environment for abnormal cells that can thrive in such damaged environments.
+This toxic build-up reduces the flow of oxygen, nutrients, and wastes between cells and blood, and creates a fertile environment for abnormal cells that can thrive in such damaged environments.
 Preventing and resolving inflammation and clearing the matrix are primary goals of any program to prevent or treat cancer.

-"As responsible guardians, we need to understand the risk factors that contribute to the development of cancer; do all we can to prevent it; and take effective action when a diagnosis of cancer is made."
+"As responsible guardians, we need to understand the risk factors that contribute to the development of cancer, do all we can to prevent it, and take effective action when a diagnosis of cancer is made."

 Prevention and Treatment of Cancer in Pets: Two Sides of the Same Coin